Drew Harwell (he/him) Director, Lead After-school Mentor, and Lead Summer Camp Mentor

 His style of mentoring is to help students explore nature through their individual passions and creativity.
 He uses experiential activities, storytelling, songs and the art of questioning to inspire curiosity in others in developing their relationship with the natural world.
 Whether he is working in the garden or wandering in the hills, he loves to connect people to the healing powers of nature.
 He has a BA from Prescott College in Environmental Restoration and was trained in nature awareness and regenerative design at the Regenerative Design Institute.
 He is a lecturer in the Stanford Graduate School of Education, where he mentors Stanford Teacher Education Program (STEP) teacher candidates in garden education for elementary schools.
-He has worked as a guide and mentor for the Exploring a Sense of Place program, Tender Tracks and the Riekes Center He is the former manager of the Common Ground Demonstration Garden and the Stanford Community Farm.
-He loves to spend family time with his wife and two young children exploring the Foothills and Baylands.
+He has worked as a guide and mentor for the Exploring a Sense of Place program, Tender Tracks and the Riekes Center.
+He is the former manager of the Common Ground Demonstration Garden and the Stanford Community Farm.
+He loves to spend family time with his wife and two children exploring the foothills, baylands and local creeks.

-Teresa Gonsoski Assistant Preschool Teacher (M-F)
+Teresa Gonsoski (she/her) Lead Preschool Mentor (M-F)

 Teresa Gonsoski is an early childhood educator with over fifteen years of experience working with children zero through five years.
 Born and raised in San Francisco, she loved playing in the small wild spaces of her neighborhood, including Ocean Beach, the nearby grassy hill below the reservoir, and her backyard.
 It was also where she learned she loved working with young children, when in high school, she volunteered at the preschool she had attended as a child, Sunset Nursery Co-op.